sahib/brig/docs/roadmap.rst

 *Improve read/write performance:* Big files are currently hold in memory completely by the fuse layer (when doing a flush).
 This is suboptimal and needs more intelligent handling and out-of-memory caching of writes.
+Also, the network performance is often very low and ridden by network errors and timeouts.

 *More automated authentication scheme:* E-Mail-like usernames could be used to verify a user without exchanging fingerprints.
 This could be done by e.g.